What Is an Apicoectomy?

 If you previously had a root canal treatment and are now experiencing pain or swelling in the area above the tooth, call Endodontic Associates of Illinois.
 The infection may manifest itself in the form of a pimple near the tooth.
 If you notice a pimple, or a bad taste or odor in your mouth, your tooth may have become infected again following the root canal treatment.

 While an apicoectomy is considered a surgical procedure, discomfort is usually minimal.
-Dr. Pawluk and Staff will remove stitches 2 to 7 days after the procedure, and swelling and soreness usually diminish after two weeks.
+Our doctors and staff at Endodontic Associates of Illinois will remove stitches 2 to 7 days after the procedure, and swelling and soreness usually diminish after two weeks.
 To aid in a quick recovery time, try not to irritate the affected area by eating crunchy foods, brushing too hard, or smoking.
 Relax and avoid contact sports as well while your mouth is healing.
 Finally, in order to ensure that your tooth remains healthy, maintain good oral hygiene with daily brushing and flossing, along with regular dental check-ups.